 DeBuyer Prima Matera Copper Frypan

-From another well-established French producer of copper cookware, the DeBuyer Group, this dazzling 11-inch frying pans, is from their line of copper induction cookware.
+From another well-established French producer of copper cookware, the DeBuyer Group, this dazzling 11-inch frying pan is from their Prima Matera line of copper induction cookware.
 That’s right, this is a copper pan that can be used with induction, without any additional add-on products required.

-For cookware, copper is the best heat conductor – one that ensures a perfectly even heating circuit throughout the entire surface area, including the walls.
-And the Prima Matera’s 2-mm thick layer of copper is up to the task.
+Among cookware options, copper is the best heat conductor – one that ensures a perfectly even heating circuit throughout the entire surface area, including the walls.
+And the Prima Matera’s 2-millimeter-thick layer of copper is up to the task.

 Prima Matera pans are comprised of a bi-laminate and the interior material is made of 90% copper and 10% stainless steel.
-And because of the special magnetic iron, stainless steel bottom, it provides exceptional cooking performance on any range – including induction.
+And because of the special magnetic iron and stainless steel bottom, it provides exceptional cooking performance on any range – including induction.

-The long, ergonomic handle is made of cast stainless steel that has been cold-riveted to the pan’s walls, adding an elegant and fluid line to the pan’s Lyonnaise profile – shown in the high, curved walls with no sharp angles to ensure food slides easily in the interior, and onto a plate or serving dish.
+The long, ergonomic handle is made of cast stainless steel that has been cold-riveted to the side wall, adding an elegant and fluid line to the pan’s Lyonnaise profile – shown in the high, curved walls with no sharp angles to ensure food slides easily in the interior, and onto a plate or serving dish.

 With a polished mirror finish, each piece in this unique line has an identification code engraved on the base for authenticity.

-Hand washing is recommended for the stainless steel, with a polishing paste to care for the copper.
+Hand washing is recommended for the stainless steel, and a polishing paste is recommended to care for the copper.

-The 11-inch version of Prima Matera panmeasures approximately 4.5 x 11 x 2” and weighs 3.5 pounds.
+The 11-inch version of the Prima Matera pan measures approximately 4.5 x 11 x 2 inches and weighs 3.5 pounds.
 Made in France, it comes with DeBuyer’s lifetime warranty against manufacturing defects.